19 Best Team Building Activities in Boston for 2022

 15. Scavenger Hunt

 Scavenger hunts are a great way to see a city’s major sites while also introducing a bit of competition and creative problem-solving.
-Split your group into smaller teams, then challenge each group to interpret riddles that will lead them to the next clue.
+For a fun team bonding event in boston, split your group into smaller teams, then challenge each group to interpret riddles that will lead them to the next clue.

 16. Walk the Freedom Trail